 \subsection{Hyperparameters}

-We performed grid search hyperparameter optimization with the following parameters: learning rate, weight decay, and a number of epochs.
+We performed grid search hyperparameter optimization with the following parameters: learning rate, weight decay, and the number of epochs.
 Other algorithm-specific parameters were found manually before the grid search.
-We used the strength of regularization in EWC equal to 1000; we allowed memory size for 250 patterns per task for A-GEM and ER, and distillation and temperature equal to 1 for LwF.
-According to \cite{DBLP:journals/corr/abs-1812-00420} and \cite{DBLP:journals/corr/abs-1906-02425} we allowed hyperparameter search only for the first three tasks, and reported final results for all tasks.
-We trained networks for multiple epochs of learning, as the number of learning examples in each task was usually too small to train for only one epoch.
+We used the strength of regularization in EWC equal to 1000; we allowed memory size for 250 patterns per task for A-GEM and ER; distillation and temperature equal to 1 for LwF, and $p_1=1$ and $p_L=0.5$ for our method.
+According to \cite{DBLP:journals/corr/abs-1812-00420}, and \cite{DBLP:journals/corr/abs-1906-02425}, we allowed hyperparameter search only for the first three tasks and reported final results for all tasks.
+We trained networks for multiple learning epochs, as the number of learning examples in each task was usually too small to train for only one epoch.